vahidhedayati/grails-jenkins-plugin/README.md

 /*
 * formType can be defined as taglib (overrides Config.groovy )
 * defines the wsprocessurl form type (either normal which takes over page or remote which updates divId)
+* if remote it will create new element ID called return_${divId} what ever you defined divId to be
-* if remote it will use the divId used for current taglib call */ jenkins.formType = "normal" // either normal or remote
+* so if multi call - on each call a return_ element is created */ jenkins.formType = "normal" // either normal or remote